TAI’s Potential Impact on the Tax Base

 Increasing land-value taxes (Convergence Analysis)

-How to Implement a Progressive Corporate Tax
+How to Implement a Progressive Global Corporate Tax

-A practical implementation of a global progressive corporate tax would need to engage seriously with international cooperation.
+A practical implementation of a progressive global corporate tax would need to engage seriously with international cooperation.
 We believe the foundations of OECD’s BEPS 2.0 could be leveraged and expanded to eventually “raise the floor” for taxing the most profitable digital MNEs, while allowing individual countries to set their national corporate tax progressivity for less profitable corporations according to domestic priorities.

 Summarizing BEPS 2.0